 Handling college stress is one of the bigger challenges students face during their time in school.
 From classes and bad professors to relationships and time management, the stress of college life always remains present.
 Fortunately, however, having stress in college doesn't always have to mean being stressed in college.
-With a little planning and insight, you can make sure your college experience -- and not your stress level -- is one to remember.
+With a little planning and insight (such as the info. found in this college stress survival guide), you can make sure your college experience -- and not your stress level -- is one to remember.

 Preventing College Stress